Gwenhael

-Saint Gwenhael (Guénaël; Gwenael; Old Breton: Gwenhael) was a Breton saint of the 6th century, born at Ergué-Gabéric (Finistère), the second abbot of Landévennec Abbey, successor in 532 to the founder, Saint Winwaloe (Gwenole).
+Saint Gwenhael (Guénaël; Gwenael; Old Breton: Guenhael) was a Breton saint of the 6th century, born at Ergué-Gabéric (Finistère), the second abbot of Landévennec Abbey, successor in 532 to the founder, Saint Winwaloe (Gwenole).
 The feast of Saint Gwenaël is 3 November.

 Life

 His Vita was written in the 9th century.

 He is said to have been born in Quimper, at the beginning of the 6th century, although the neighboring parish of Ergué-Gabéric claims him.
 Intelligent and precocious, his parents sent him to school very early.
 According to tradition, Winwaloe met Gwenaël in a street in Quimper when he was eleven, and was so convinced of his gifts that he at once obtained permission from Gwenaël's parents for him to study under his direction.

 Gwenhael was raised at the monastery of Landevennec, where he became a monk in 511.
 Having noticed his extraordinary qualities, Winwaloe chose him as his successor.
 When Gwennolé died in 532, the monks took Gwenhael as abbot.
 But, after seven years, he resigned, left, with eleven other monks, first for the Channel Islands, then for Brittany, from there to Ireland to study the monastic life practiced there according to the rule of Columbanus.
 Throughout this journey, he worked to reawaken monastic fervor where relaxation had been introduced; and he founded new monasteries: he founded two or three large ones and reformed around fifty smaller ones.